 Dick’s Kitchen: (Lunch or Dinner) A sit-down restaurant with a great atmosphere.
 It’s sure to please the whole family.
 My personal favorite is the Classic Burger served “naked” with “Not Fries” and/or a seasonal vegetable side dish.
 Location: SE Portland- Belmont St.

 Prasad: (Breakfast or Lunch) An organic, gluten-free, & vegan cafe sharing a space with a yoga studio.
 They have beverages, juices, smoothies, and veggie-rich bowls.
-My personal favorite is the Urban Bowl with Lemon Ginger Sauce.
+My personal favorite is the Urban Bowl with Lemon Ginger Sauce or if you tolerate beans (I do now, there’s hope!), the Chipotle Chili Bowl is a magical combination of flavors.
 Location: NW Portland- Pearl district

 Stella’s Kitchen: (Breakfast or Lunch) A grab-and-go place that is completely paleo and also often has low FODMAP options (although not specified).
 Additionally, they are a meal delivery service, so if you are looking for regular help with feeding yourself sensitivity-safe foods, check this out!
 Location: N Portland- Williams Ave.